Visa & Immigration Update: Hong Kong Recognises Same-Sex Partnerships in Dependant Visa Applications

 - reasonable proof of a genuine relationship between the applicant and sponsor

 - no known record that is detrimental to the applicant

-- ability of the employed partner/sponsor to support the dependent's standard of living, well above the subsistence level, in a suitable accommodation
+- ability of the employed partner/sponsor to support the dependant's standard of living, well above the subsistence level, in a suitable accommodation

 Moving Forward: What to Expect

 The Immigration Department will process all new and outstanding applications according to the revised policy.
 Any permissions that were granted during the policy’s interim review period will remain valid.
 Going forward, applicants may apply for further extensions (to remain in Hong Kong as dependants) before the expiry of their current permitted limit of stay; extensions will be processed according to the revised policy.